 “Wales has a rich talent pool boasting a host of expert staff occupying skills in every niche of the tech sector that rivals some of the more synonymous areas for tech hubs.”Since it’s foundation, MYPINPAD has gone global and operates throughout Europe and Asia, and it doing its bit to reduce device-based fraud on a global scale, and despite it’s literally, universal success, the company has stayed true to its Welsh heritage and still has its HQ in the capital city of Cardiff.

 “We need to continue providing the right facilities and critical mass to make the opportunities as exciting and cutting-edge as they are in other parts of the UK.”Like in any region, business owners must put their money where their mouths are, and create exciting employment opportunities for people locally, enabling them to stay true to their Welsh roots, and contribute to the local economy.
 Initial investments should pay-off as larger amounts of young people, including well-educated graduates, will feel confident enough to remain in Wales and able for jobs if there are ambitious SME owners willing to try and make it happen.

+“The Welsh Government have offered fantastic support systems since we launched in 2012 via events and various funding initiatives.”Pike isn’t giving false promises here, the Welsh government is actively trying to help SMEs to get off their feet and grow.
 They offer business loans from £50,000 up to £2 million, which allows a vast array of SMEs the option to apply for funding, no matter what stage of growth they’re at. – Check out the options here.

 Share this story